mercan/Youtube-Subtitles/README.md

 * make build: Builds the Docker image.
 * make run: Runs the Docker image.
-* make help: Displays this help message.
+* make stop: Stops the running Docker container.
+* make logs: Shows the logs of the Docker container.
 * make clean: Stops and removes any running container and the built image.
+* make help: Displays a help message about available commands.

 **Note:** Make sure you have Docker installed and running on your system to use these commands.